ESA’s Rosetta Spacecraft views Comet 67P/Churyumov–Gerasimenko making its closest approach to the Sun, coming within 186 million km of the Sun.

 “Activity will remain high like this for many weeks, and we’re certainly looking forward to seeing how many more jets and outburst events we catch in the act, as we have already witnessed in the last few weeks,” says Nicolas Altobelli, acting Rosetta project scientist.

-Rosetta’s measurements suggest the comet is spewing up to 300 kg of water vapor – roughly the equivalent of two bathtubs – every second.
+Rosetta’s measurements suggest the comet is spewing up to 300 kg (660 lb) of water vapor – roughly the equivalent of two bathtubs – every second.
 This is a thousand times more than was observed this time last year when Rosetta first approached the comet.
-Then, it recorded an outflow rate of just 300 g per second, equivalent to two small glasses of water.
+Then, it recorded an outflow rate of just 300 g (11 oz) per second, equivalent to two small glasses of water.

-Along with gas, the nucleus is also estimated to be shedding up to 1000 kg of dust per second, creating dangerous working conditions for Rosetta.
+Along with gas, the nucleus is also estimated to be shedding up to 1,000 kg (2,200 lb) of dust per second, creating dangerous working conditions for Rosetta.

 “In recent days, we have been forced to move even further away from the comet.
-We’re currently at a distance of between 325 km and 340 km this week, in a region where Rosetta’s startrackers can operate without being confused by excessive dust levels – without them working properly, Rosetta can’t position itself in space,” comments Sylvain Lodiot, ESA’s spacecraft operations manager.
+We’re currently at a distance of between 325 km and 340 km (202 mi and 211 mi) this week, in a region where Rosetta’s startrackers can operate without being confused by excessive dust levels – without them working properly, Rosetta can’t position itself in space,” comments Sylvain Lodiot, ESA’s spacecraft operations manager.

 Monitoring the comet’s changing environment in the lead up to, during and after perihelion is one of the primary long-term science goals of the mission.

 Over the last few months, seasons on the comet have changed, throwing its southern hemisphere into a short – about 10 month – summer after more than five-and-a-half years in darkness.
 This has revealed parts of the surface that have previously been cast in shadow during Rosetta’s sojourn at the comet, allowing scientists to fill in some of the missing pieces of its regional map.